dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 This probably took most of the time.
 The other `*top.py` tools I saw didn't really offer the interactive experience that the original `mctop` in Ruby did.

-Most of the time here was spent re-acquainting myself with TTY concepts, and getting the `select` statement set up properly for receiving user input.
+Most of the time here was spent reacquainting myself with TTY concepts, and getting the `select` statement set up properly for receiving user input.
 I based the scaffold of this on the original `mctop` in Ruby, and copied its design patterns.